 Civil Appeals Clinic

 If you have questions about how to appeal a judgment or decision from a trial court, the Civil Appeals Clinic may be able to help.
-Through the Clinic, free attorneys can explain the process for appealing a judgment or decision and answer questions about it.
-These attorneys also can help you decide if you should appeal a decision.
-In some cases, your case may be referred for further assistance and representation on the appeal.
+Through the Clinic, free attorneys can explain the process for appealing a judgment or decision and answer your questions about it.
+These attorneys can also help you decide whether to appeal a decision.
+In some cases, your matter may be referred for further assistance and representation on the appeal.

 About the Clinic

-The Clinic offers legal assistance, both in person and on Zoom, on the second and fourth Wednesday of each month from 11:00 a.m. - 3:00 p.m.
+The Clinic offers legal assistance, both in person and on Zoom, on the second and fourth Wednesday of each month from 11:00 a.m. to 3:00 p.m.

 Appeals Court Clerk's Office